Christopher Lambert

 Childhood, Adolescence, Family

-Christophe Guy Denis Lambert, his full name, was born in the spring of 1957 to George Lambert-Lamond and Yolande de Caritat de Peruzzi, who resided in New York City.
-His father, a Jew, served as a diplomat at the United Nations, while his mother was a renowned psychoanalyst.
-The boy possessed dual French-American citizenship, but English was seldom spoken at home; the family primarily communicated in French.
+Born Christophe Guy Denis Lambert in spring 1957, he was the son of George Lambert-Lamond and Yolande de Caritat de Peruzzi, who lived in New York City.
+His father worked as a diplomat at the United Nations, while his mother was a renowned psychoanalyst.
+The boy held dual French-American citizenship, but English was rarely spoken at home—the family mainly communicated in French.

-At the age of two, the family relocated to Geneva, which was where Lambert spent the majority of his childhood.
-His parents enrolled him in the Florimont boarding school, which marked the beginning of a challenging period.
-Lambert, who was born with severe myopia and wore glasses, detested sports, leading his classmates to brand him with unflattering nicknames.
+When he was two, the family moved to Geneva, where Lambert spent most of his childhood.
+His parents enrolled him in Florimont boarding school, marking the start of a difficult period.
+Lambert was born with severe myopia and wore glasses, hated sports, and his classmates gave him cruel nicknames.

 Young Christopher Lambert